2024 James Suckling's Top 100

 We first visited Petrolo in the fall of 2013.
 Located in the Valdarno Superiore, in the center of a triangle made by Florence to the north, Siena to the southwest, and Arezzo to the southeast, it's the only notable estate in the neighborhood.
 But as you pull into the property and begin climbing—and climbing—you quickly get a sense of the passion and resolve that went into the planting and goes into upkeep of this world-class vineyard.

-The estate is a sprawling 672-acre mix of forest and hills, but just 11 percent of it is planted, to Sangiovese and Bordeaux varieties.
-And while Petrolo also produces other incredibly delicious wines—their Torrione bottling regularly scores in the 90s—it’s Galatrona that has our heart.
+The estate is a sprawling 672-acre mix of forest and hills, but just 11 percent of it is planted, with Sangiovese and Bordeaux varieties.
+And while Petrolo also produces other incredibly delicious wines—their Torrione bottling regularly scores in the 90s—it's Galatrona that has our heart.

 This is a 100% Merlot that explodes from the glass with the kind of fruit you cannot help but adore right away, but it's still structured by the kind of tannins and acidity that promise decades more evolution in the cellar.